Last updated: July 2026

 Choosing who will officiate your wedding is a deeply personal decision.
 Whether you go with a family member, a friend who gets ordained, or a professional officiant, what matters most is that the person standing in front of you understands the weight and the joy of that moment.

-I’ve spent over eight years helping couples create ceremonies that feel like them, not a script read off a card.
-If you’re planning a wedding in Naples, Bonita Springs, Fort Myers, or anywhere in Southwest Florida, I’d love to hear your story.
+I have spent over eight years helping couples create ceremonies that feel like them, not a script read off a card.
+If you are planning a wedding in Naples, Bonita Springs, Fort Myers, or anywhere in Southwest Florida, I would love to hear your story.

 Browse my ceremony packages or reach out directly to start a conversation about your ceremony.
 No pressure, just a warm hello.